Support the establishment of a Situation Room

 Who is best placed to implement the activity?

-Situation rooms rely on relationships between election stakeholders including political parties, election authorities, government institutions, media, civil society, police and other security agencies in order to verify information as well as to address concerns.
+Situation rooms rely on relationships between election stakeholders, including political parties, election authorities, government institutions, independent commissions, media, civil society, police and other security agencies, in order to verify information as well as to address concerns.

-Situation rooms can provide a forum for a coordinated rapid civil society response to unfounded rumours and other concerns during the elections, which may act as a trigger for violence.
-Where civil sociey led, situation rooms have been typically set up by a coalition of CSOs or experts that focus on collecting, verifying, analyzing and communicating instances of electoral violence and other violations, in order to prevent further escalation of tensions.
+Situation rooms can provide a forum for a coordinated rapid civil society response to unfounded rumors and other concerns during the elections, which may act as a trigger for violence.
+Where civil society led, situation rooms have been typically set up by a coalition of CSOs that focus on collecting, verifying, analysing and communicating instances of electoral violence and other violations, in order to prevent further escalation of tensions.
 While situation rooms typically have strong ties with citizen election observer groups, who provide them with updated information, some also track incidents in the media and receive crowd-sourced reports from citizens through hotlines, which it then attempts to verify.

 3.